rritoch/jrelisp-abcl/README.md

 # jrelisp-abcl
 JRE Lisp - ABCL Implementation

+## Status

+This project is not under active development and is only provided for achival purposes.
+This code is not suitable for any particular purpose and the Authors do not take any responsiblity for it's use.

 ## Purpose

 The purpose of this branch is to better integrate common lisp into existing JVM based enterprise applications.